Susana Chou

-Susana Chou Vaz da Luz (born 2 December 1941), also known as Chou Kei Jan and Cao Qizhen, is a Macau politician who served as the president of the Legislative Assembly of Macau from 1999 to 2009.
+Susana Chou Vaz da Luz (born 2 December 1941) is a Macau politician who served as the president of the Legislative Assembly of Macau from 1999 to 2009.

 Biography

 Chou was born in Shanghai on 2 December 1941, and is the oldest daughter of Chao Kuang Piu, an industrial tycoon in Shanghai.
 Chou's ancestral hometown is the current Yinzhou District of the city of Ningbo in China's Zhejiang Province.
 While her father moved to Hong Kong after 1949, Chou remained in China until 1968 when she moved to Macau.

 Chou studied physics and majored in radio technology at the Anhui University.
 She also studied French language and literature in Paris.

 Politics

 In 1976, Chou participated in Portuguese Macau's first direct election of the Legislative Assembly, and was successful in the election.
 From 1984 to 1999, she served in the third, fourth, fifth and sixth sessions of Portuguese Macau's Legislative Assembly.

 After the transfer of sovereignty over Macau from Portugal to China in 1999, Chou was elected as the president of the new Legislative Assembly for its first, second and third sessions.
 Her stress on efficiency and effectiveness, while praised by the government, in many ways curtailed policy debate and discussion with little public consultation.